achen27/-MKS22X-FinalProject/README.md

 Amanda:

-      Added an end screen
+      Added an end screen.
-      Fixed Restart Method
+      Fixed restart method.
-      Rearranged Code
+      Rearranged code to make it more logical to read.
-      Added More comments
+      Added more comments to code.
+      Created a demo button and a demo mode.

 Kevin:

-      Created a new readme
+      Created a new README.
-      Add a swap two special feature
+      Add a swap two special candies feature.
-      Fixed audio load time
+      Fixed audio load time.
-      Added more comments
+      Added more comments to code.

 Details: The audio was adding a lot of load time, so we quickly fixed that.
 We made our readme look pretty.
 We addded a swap feature that allows for 2 specials to swap.
 We fixed the restart method.
 We added an end screen that gave different amount of stars to the player based on how many points they obtained.
 We rearranged code to make it more readable.